oneapi-src/oneMKL/CONTRIBUTING.md

 * What existing libraries have implementations of this function and can be used under the oneMKL interface.

+* Ensure that corresponding [maintainer GitHub team](#onemkl-interfaces-maintainers) is assigned to the RFC review.

 ## Bug Reporting